leighsmith/midisport-macos/README.md

 warranty for this code.
 It is essential to understand that any software interacting with a piece of hardware can potentially damage it.
 You therefore use this software at your own risk, and are solely responsible for deciding it's fitness to your purpose.
-See the LICENSE.txt file for license and warranty declarations.
+See the LICENSE.txt file for full license and warranty declarations.

-MIDISPORT is a trademark, and MIDIMAN is a registered trademark, of M-Audio and/or MIDIMAN companies.
+MIDISPORT is a trademark, and MIDIMAN is a registered trademark, of the M-Audio and/or MIDIMAN companies.

 Project Structure